-CNT 2410 Cisco Routers III 4 Credits 4 Class Hours
+CNT 2410 Cisco Routers III

 CCNA 3: Switching Basics and Intermediate Routing is the third of four courses leading to the Cisco Certified Network Associate (CCNA) designation.
 Focuses on advanced IP addressing techniques: Variable Length Subnet Masking (VLSM); Intermediate routing protocols such as RIP v2, single-area OSPF, and EIGRP; Command-line interface configuration of switches, Ethernet switching, Virtual LANs (VLANs), Spanning Tree Protocol (STP), VLAN Trunking Protocol (VTP), Students will be required to apply lessons from CCNA 1 and 2 to a network and should be able to explain how and why a particular strategy is used.
-Prerequisite: CNT 1160 rs IV 4 Class Hours
+Prerequisite: CNT 1160

-CNT 2420 Cisco Routers IV 4 Credits
+CNT 2420 Cisco Routers IV

 CCNA 4: WAN Technologies is the last of four courses leading to the Cisco Certified Network Associate (CCNA) designation.
-The course focuses on the following topics: Advanced IP addressing techniques, Network Address Translation (NAT), Port Address Translation (PAT), Dynamic Host Configuration Protocol (DHCP), WAN technology and terminology, PPP, ISDN, DDR, Frame Relay, and Network management.
+The course focuses on the following topics: Advanced IP addressing techniques, Network Address Translation (NAT), Port Address Translation (PAT), Dynamic Host Configuration Protocol (DHCP), WAN technology and terminology,

+PPP, ISDN, DDR, Frame Relay, and Network management.
 Students will be required to apply information from CCNA 1, CCNA 2, and CCNA 3 to a network and should be able to explain how and why a particular strategy is used.
 This course will also help students prepare for the CCNA exam.
 Prerequisite: CNT 2410

-CNT 2430 Cisco Routers V 4 Credits
+CNT 2430 Cisco Routers V

 CCNP 1: Advanced Routing is the first of four courses leading to the Cisco Certified Network Professional (CCNP) designation.
 Introduces Cisco Networking Academy Program students to scaling IP networks.
 Students learn to use VLSM, private addressing, and NAT optimize IP address utilization.
 The majority of the course content related to learning how to implement the RIPv2, EIGRP, OSPF, IS-IS, and BGP routing protocols.
 Details the important techniques used for route filtering and route redistribution.
-Prerequisite: CNT 2420 or CCNA certification

-CNT 2440 Cisco Routers VI 4 Credits
+CNT 2440 Cisco Routers VI